phiggins42/rstwiki/sample_data/index.rst

     </VirtualHost>

 Restart Apache and hit http://local.servername ...
 If the server is public, you may also want to include an Alias directive pointing to a robots.txt

+If it doesn't start right up, you'll likely need to install some dependencies.

 Related Items
 -------------

 * Sphinx
 * docutils
+* Pygments
+* python-ldap
+* git, svn
+* CodeMirror
+* CodeGlass
+* Dojo, Dijit, Dojox